ayroblu/collab-notes/README.md

 ### MVP
 - comments
   - Focus highlights + selection highlights
+    - show selection for in progress
+  - unfocus new input if empty closes it
+  - don't show new button when pressed
   - Animation touches like scroll into view
 - Auto update settings without save button